-Teaching the millennial student
+Teaching the Millennial Student

 Falmouth Academy believes that the study of modern languages allows students a greater understanding of the world and its cultures.
 As global citizens of the 21st century, students must be aware of themselves as part of a global community.
-Our goal is to help students achieve a level of fluency that allows them to communicate and to express their personalities in another language through reading, traveling, or friendships with students from other countries.
+Our goal is to help students achieve a level of fluency that allows them to communicate and express their personalities in another language through reading, traveling, or friendships with students from other countries.